Last updated 25 May 2022

-A court application for adult child maintenance can also be made where the adult child had acquired their physical or mental disability after they had turned 18 (see Re: AM (Adult Child Maintenance) FamCA 351, here a Family Court decision was made for an order in respect of a 28-year-old child who contracted a degenerative disease at the age of 21).
+A court application for adult child maintenance can also be made where the adult child had acquired their physical or mental disability after they had turned 18 (see Re: AM (Adult Child Maintenance) FamCA 351; here a court decision was made for an order in respect of a 28-year-old child who contracted a degenerative disease at the age of 21).

 Changing an assessment

-The DHS – Child Support automatically makes new child support assessments as soon as new information about the parents’ incomes becomes available (s 75 CS(A) Act).
-This occurs when a parent lodges a tax return or advises the DHS – Child Support with an estimate that their current income is more or at least 15% lower than the child support income previously used.
+Services Australia – Child Support automatically makes new child support assessments as soon as new information about the parents’ incomes becomes available (s 75 CS(A) Act).
+This occurs when a parent lodges a tax return or advises Services Australia – Child Support with an estimate that their current income is more or at least 15% lower than the child support income previously used.

 An assessment can be varied to nil (s 66A CS(A) Act).